-If the Brick is currently displayed in the Brick Editor, open the Brick Utilities menu and select Make Brick Boot Media.
+1 If the Brick is currently displayed in the Brick Editor, open the Brick Utilities menu and select Make/Package Floppy.

 If the Navigator window is displayed, open the appropriate group and Devices folders, and click the Bricks folder to display all configured Bricks.
-Right-click the Brick to be activated, and select Make Brick Boot Media from the pop-up menu.
+Right-click the Brick to be activated, and select Make/Package Floppy from the pop-up menu.

-Result The Make Brick Boot Media window is displayed (Figure 3-20, "Make Brick Boot Media Window" (p.
-3-54)).
+In either case, the Make/Package Floppy window is displayed (see Figure 3-13, "Make/Package Floppy Window" (p.
+3-42)).
+By default, the option Make floppy using floppy drive on the SMS host is already selected.